Feeding a Bichon Frise: A Guide to Healthy Diet

 Adding vegetables

-Raw or cooked feeding?
+Raw or cooked meat?